-The Project Delivery Knowledge Community (PDKC) promotes the architect’s leadership role in all project delivery methods by assembling and distributing knowledge and best practices for a variety of project delivery methods, e.g. design-build (DB), integrated project deliveries (IPD), and public-private partnerships (P3).
-Formerly the Design-Build (DB) Knowledge Community, the PDKC focus has expanded to also include all methods of alternative project delivery.
+The AIA Project Delivery Knowledge Community (PDKC) promotes the architect’s leadership role in all project delivery methods by assembling and distributing knowledge and best practices for a variety of project delivery methods, e.g. design-build (DB), integrated project deliveries (IPD), and public-private partnerships (P3).

 - Educate – Provide educational content to members, re: attributes, advantages, business considerations, and performance risks of different delivery options, through generation and dissemination of knowledge, case study examples and providing timely practice tools.